Contributed by Mark Bloom, creative director at Mash Creative.

 Expertly screen printed by Bob Eight Pop — each poster has been printed in white and phosphorescent ink (for 24-hour visual appeal) and printed onto high quality 160gsm Raven Black Kaskad.
 Each poster is hand numbered and signed by the designer.

 Although last year’s 2010 calendar sold-out, Edition No. 1 of this year’s 100 prints has been kept to one side for a reader of Identity Designed.
 To win (or to be entered into a draw if there’s more than one of you who comments) leave a message answering Mark Bloom’s question:

 Q. What’s the term commonly used to describe phosphorescent ink?

 The winner will be notified by email on Tuesday 23rd November.

-Correct answer: Glow in the dark.
-The winner is, Helen Greenwood.
+Answer: Glow in the dark.
+And the winner is, Helen Greenwood.